Music settings for liturgies

 The peace of God PDF MP3 Blessing.
 A gentle jazz lilt.

-We believe in God the Father PDF MP3
+We believe in God the Father (based on the Apostles' Creed) PDF MP3

 Video[1]

-Common Worship metrical (8 7 8 7 D) version of the creed.
+Common Worship metrical (8 7 8 7 D) version of the Apostles' Creed (text by Timothy Dudley-Smith).
 This setting, with optional descant, has a music-group bias.
 Was scheduled for publication in Music for Common Worship, RSCM, Autumn 2000.

-We believe in God the Father PDF MP3 See comments above.
-This setting of the text is hymn-like, with optional descant.
+We believe in God the Father (based on the Apostles' Creed) PDF MP3 See comments above.
+A hymn-like setting, with optional descant.
 Tune in top 16 of St. Paul's Cathedral Millennium Hymn Competition, 1999.

 What shall I render to the Lord?
 PDF MP3 A text used at the offering by some Lutheran churches which other churches could consider.